 We believe participation in initiatives such as the Corporate Afforestation project offers our employees opportunities to actively involve themselves in protecting and nurturing local environments.

 All across Japan, municipal governments and corporations are working together on forest protection programs.
-In 2007, Kao decided to undertake a "Corporate Afforestation" project in Wakayama Prefecture.
-This project focuses on the upper reaches of the Kinokawa River, which is the source of all the water utilized at Kao's Wakayama Plant, the largest of Kao's production facilities in Japan.
-In 2017, we took a step beyond the Kao Forest Kimino project, which has been going since 2007, we have been working on forest conservation initiatives at Kao Forest Oishi project.
+In 2007, Kao decided to undertake a “Corporate Afforestation” project in Wakayama Prefecture.
+This project focuses on the upper reaches of the Kinokawa River, which is the source of all the water utilized at Kao’s Wakayama Plant, the largest of Kao’s production facilities in Japan.
+In addition to the Kao Forest Kimino project, which has been going since 2007, we have been working on forest conservation initiatives at Kao Forest Oishi since 2017.

 Employees and their family members plant home-grown maple saplings (Kao Forest Oishi)

 Since 2013, Kao employees have been volunteering to work with Earthwatch Japan, an accredited nonprofit, in research related to protecting the biodiversity of the tidal flats in areas hit by the tsunami triggered by the 2011 Tohoku earthquake.
 The experience of helping to promote reconstruction efforts and biodiversity helped raise employee awareness of such issues.

 Identifying the collected organisms